StudioCanal UK: Optimum Releasing (1999–2011)

 Optimum released over two hundred films a year and were one of the most prominent distributors in the independent film and world cinema market in the United Kingdom since the closure of Tartan Films in June 2008.
-On 4 May 2006, Optimum Releasing was acquired by French film producer and distributor StudioCanal, a subsidiary of Vivendi's Canal+ Group, for £22-£25 Million, thus marking StudioCanal's first entry into an international market.
-Since then, StudioCanal now distributes their back classic British film catalogue which includes many from their libraries of Carolco Pictures and EMI Films, through Optimum Releasing under the Optimum Classic collection strand.
+In May 2006, Optimum Releasing was acquired by French film producer and distributor StudioCanal, a subsidiary of Vivendi's Canal+ Group, for £22–25 million, marking a re-entry into an international market for StudioCanal.
+Since then, StudioCanal now releases films from their back catalogue (including those from the Carolco Pictures and EMI Films libraries) through Optimum Releasing under the Optimum Classic banner.

 Some of the last titles released under the Optimum Releasing name include Kill List, The Guard, and a re release of Whisky Galore!.

 StudioCanal UK (2011–present)

 In September 2011, Optimum Releasing was rebranded under the StudioCanal name.
 Tinker Tailor Soldier Spy, Tyrannosaur, Don't Be Afraid of the Dark, The Awakening, and W.E. were among the first films released under the new name.

-StudioCanal UK are currently in the works of the upcoming biopic Back To Black, based on the life and career of late singer-songwriter Amy Winehouse, with director Sam Taylor-Johnson who did Fifty Shades Of Grey.
-The film is scheduled to be released for 2024.
+In December 2022, the company sued Wild Bunch International over their British/Irish Studio Ghibli contract, certifying that Wild Bunch International's deal with Netflix for the Ghibli catalogue breached an agreement over standalone streaming rights where Wild Bunch claimed that "non-internet" steaming platforms "don't exist".
+WBI counter-sued StudioCanal UK, where they citified that their distribution deal was recouping distribution expenses against all forms of distribution, and not theatrical as they originally claimed.
+As of 2023 with the release of The Boy and the Heron, Elysian Film Group officially took over as Ghibli's distributor in the United Kingdom and Ireland.